Interactive Jobs¶

 The term "interactive session" in this context refers to jobs run from within the command line on a terminal client.
 Opening a terminal in an interactive graphical desktop is also equivalent, but these sessions are fixed to the resources allocated to that Open OnDemand (OOD) session.
 As you'll see below, one has more control over their resources when requesting an interactive session via SSH in a terminal client.

-How to Request an Interactive Session
+How to Request an Interactive Session¶

-The interactive Command
+The interactive

 We have a built-in shortcut command that will allow you to quickly and easily request a session by simply entering: interactive

-The interactive command is essentially a convenient wrapper for a Slurm command called salloc.
-This can be thought of as similar to the sbatch command, but for interactive jobs rather than batch jobs.
-When you request a session using interactive, the full salloc command being executed will be displayed for reference.
+command, but for interactive jobs rather than batch jobs.
+When you request a session using interactive, the full salloc

 (ocelote) [netid@junonia ~]$ interactive